jacksonbenete/goro/docs/bot-scripting.md

 All functions are exposed through the global `goro` table.

 Scripts may also define an optional global `input()` function.
 Goro calls it once per frame so keyboard edges can be handled without waiting for the slower bot tick.

 ### `goro.keyboard`

 The keyboard API uses layout-independent physical key names such as `"KeyW"`, `"Tab"`, and `"ShiftLeft"`.
+Letter codes describe physical key positions, not the glyph printed by the current layout.
+For example, the physical WASD positions are ZQSD on an AZERTY keyboard.

 - `available()` reports whether keyboard input is available to the script.
 It is `false` while a UI control has keyboard focus.
 - `is_down(code)` reports held state.
 - `was_pressed(code)` and `was_released(code)` inspect edges without consuming them.
 - `consume_press(code)` consumes a press edge and returns whether one was available.
 Held state is unchanged.
 - `text()` returns the frame's layout-translated text input.

+The keyboard API only reports input.
+Movement, combat, prompts, and other behavior remain Lua policy built from the generic functions below.

 ### `goro.player()`